delk73/synesthetic-mcp/docs/mcp_spec.md

     1. Env overrides: `SYN_SCHEMAS_DIR`, `SYN_EXAMPLES_DIR`
     2. Submodule: `libs/synesthetic-schemas/jsonschema`, `libs/synesthetic-schemas/examples`
+  * If neither exists, listings may be empty and get operations return not found.
   * No local fixture fallback; the submodule is the single source of truth.
   * Refresh by process restart; no polling.
 * Backend: optional via `SYN_BACKEND_URL`; 5s timeout; no retries.